wzh99/DCP-TF/README.md

 ## Usage

-Basic usage is encapsulated into classes or functions.
+Basic usage is encapsulated into procedures.
 You can directly call them in the program.
 Hyperparameters are directly defined in source code, and command line arguments is not supported.

 ### Dataset